jennybell/bank-tech-test/README.md

   ### Still to deal with:

   - Can't withdraw more than balance
-  - Can't deposit or withdraw negative amount
+  - Can't deposit or withdraw negative amount or 0